After-Adoption Activities FAQ

 I've done basic obedience, what else is there?

 Many greyhounds also enjoy agility training and competitions.
-Here’s a site with more links about agility training.

 Click here for more information.